 In addition, Bolingbroke is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-Bolingbroke is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Bolingbroke is a great place for families with children to consider.
+First of all, many other families with children live here, making Bolingbroke a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Bolingbroke has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Bolingbroke’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Bolingbroke in 2022 was $77,756, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $311,024 for a family of four.
 However, Bolingbroke contains both very wealthy and poor people as well.